jhoussay/SCEP/README.md

 - CI/CD on GitHub

 Known bugs :
-- "&" character is not well handled in tab name
 - The light style palette does to perfectly match the Windows lighr palette.
 - Media addition or deletion is not handled in the breadcrumb bar